ukaea/scientific-python-cookiecutter/docs/source/preliminaries.rst

 In this section you will:

-* Sign up for Github.
+* Decide on a version control platform.
 * Generate a scaffold for your new Python project.
-* Upload it to GitHub.
+* Upload it to the version control remote.
 * Install your new Python project for development.

 Then, in the next section, we will begin to move your scientific code into that